Public Housing – A Singapore Icon

 In August 2007, the MUP was replaced by the Home Improvement Programme.
 More improvement options for the residents and elderly were introduced in July 2012 under the Enhancement for Active Seniors (EASE) programme to improve the comfort and enhance the mobility of seniors and/ or vulnerable residents living in HDB flats.
 From March 2013, the EASE (Direct Application) was offered to elderly living in HDB flats.

 The Interim Upgrading Programme Plus was also replaced by the Neighbourhood Renewal Programme, which focuses on block and neighbourhood improvements with a stronger emphasis on community engagement and consultation.
-In 2014, we introduced a new Selective Lift Replacement Programme to replace old lifts with modern ones that are more energy efficient, safe, and secure.
+In 2014, the Selective Lift Replacement Programme was introduced to replace selected older lifts with new ones that come with updated features that are more energy efficient, safe, and secure.
+The Lift Enhancement Programme was introduced in 2016 to support Town Councils (TCs) modernise their existing lifts.

 Remaking Our Heartland blueprint